-Bill Kirk has been editor at the Pierce County Herald in Ellsworth, Wisconsin, since 1988.
+Bill Kirk was editor of the Pierce County Herald in Ellsworth, from 1988 to February, 2015 and is now on staff as a reporter.
 He holds a bachelors degree in journalism from the University of Wisconsin-Eau Claire.
 He previously worked in the media distribution department at the University of Minnesota's Minneapolis campus and is past editor of The Tri-County News in Osseo, Wisconsin.

 - Member for

 - 4 years 11 months

 All of the sweat put into it couldn’t match the sweat gotten out of it.
 Yet, this year’s Pierce County Fair suffered just a little from conditions here resembling the tropics during its four-day run last month.
 Although Fair Manager Ann Webb said Wednesday she would have preferred the weather to be a bit less intense (perhaps mild, dry and sunny, similar to a “picture-perfect” stretch a year earlier), she admitted it could have been worse.

 The Spring Valley School Board discussed possible facilities options resulting from a Unesco facility study at its meeting Tuesday, Sept.
 8. Some possibilities for moving ahead with a referendum in...

 The Plum City Village Board gave attention to infrastructure projects at its meeting Tuesday, Sept.
 8. Board members learned the county will either pave or patch CTH S from Church Street to the bridge on that road.
 Two new alarms have been installed and are operating at the wastewater treatment plant, members heard.
 Additionally, diffuser pipes will be replaced there.
 A date for jetting the local sewer lines has yet to be scheduled, the board was told.